shabih-abbas/shabih-abbas/README.md

 ## Hi there 👋

 I am currently doing BS Computer Science from Virtual University of Pakistan.
-I am interested in theoratical concepts such as algorithm design and I loving solving problems.
+I am interested in theoratical concepts such as algorithm design and I love solving problems.
 Here are some of my nouvelles:

 - 🔭 I’m currently working on data-structures-algorithms